Nivalyx/osu-wiki/wiki/Medals/Legacy_Beatmap_Packs/en.md

 Beatmap packs have been an integral part to the osu! environment since its first introduction in 2009, where it have been tied to certain [medals and achievements](/wiki/Medals).

 These are the legacy/original themed packs packed during osu! infancy years (2009) before being updated by [Stefan on 16 January 2016](https://osu.ppy.sh/home/news/2016-01-18-osuweekly-44).
-Hence why the `0916` part is in the title.

 ## Anime Pack